volzotan/CompressorCam/docs/imprint.md

-Responsible for this website is:
+---
+title: Imprint
+---

+Legal information: This website is run by

 Christopher Getschmann
 Prager Str.
-1C (C46)
+1 (C46)
-99427 Weimar, Germany

-Contact: christopher@volzo.de
+D-99427 Weimar (Germany)

+If you want to reach out to me: solargraphy@volzo.de